 • Consider working with a mediator to help facilitate discussions and agreements between you and your ex-spouse in a neutral, non-adversarial environment.

-• Consult with your financial advisor or cpa.
+• Consult with your financial advisor or CPA.
 They can provide valuable insights into tax consequences and financial planning.

 • Consider working with a divorce coach who can help you navigate both the emotional and practical aspects of divorce.
 They can provide support, help you set goals, and assist in developing strategies to cope with challenges throughout the process.